 With PartFinder, the integration seems a little more polished.
 Additionally, this app has more documentation and seems a bit more user friendly.

 Both apps have a recurring monthly fee – either $30/month (Year Make Model Search) or $50/month (PartFinder).
-This is in addition to the BigCommerce plan fee, which is going to be $80 or $250 a month.
+This is in addition to the BigCommerce plan fee, which is going to be $80 or $250 a month (or more, once your store starts transacting).

 Shopify – Automotive Part Search, EasySearch, And Year Make Model Advance Search